Esa-Oke: Occupation

 The people of Esa-Oke were predominantly farmers who specialised in growing food crops such as Yam, Cassava, Maize, Rice and so on as well as Cash crops such as Cocoa, Kolanut and so on.
 However, the thrust of commerce is central to their activities and they participate in trading activities mostly across the Western and the Northern part of Nigeria.

 Traditional institution

 The town has at the head of its traditional governance structure, a kingship that goes with the title of the 'Owamiran of Esa-Oke'.
 The Ijesa North traditional Council of the Osun state Council of Obas is the umbrella body that oversees its affairs.
-There are four broad divisional heads reporting to the king representing : Oke-Esa, Erinjiyan, Idofin and Odo-Ese, each with a divisional chieftaincy title of: Asaba, Enurin, Odobaja and Asalu respectively.
+There are four broad divisional heads reporting to the king representing : Oke-Esa, Erinjiyan, Idofin and Odo-Ese, each with a divisional chieftaincy title of: Asaba, Osolo, Obafin and Enurin respectively.

 There are four ruling houses namely: